India’s Unicorns (2025 Update): The Complete Guide to India’s 100+ Billion-Dollar Startups

 34. Acko General Insurance: Digital-first insurance company.

-35. upGrad: Online higher education and upskilling platform.
+35. upGrad: Online higher-education and upskilling platform.

 36. CoinDCX: Cryptocurrency exchange platform.

-37. Urban Company (formerly UrbanClap): Home services marketplace.
+37. Urban Company (formerly UrbanClap): Home-services marketplace.

 40. Postman: API development and testing platform.

-41. Digit Insurance: General insurance company leveraging technology.
+41. Digit Insurance: Technology-led general insurance company.

 42. CarDekho: Automotive sales and services platform.